-Local councils raise 3.6% of taxes and are responsible for 33% of public infrastructure, including 75% of Australia's roads
+Local councils raise 3.6% of taxes and are responsible for 33% of public infrastructure, including 75% of Australia's roads potential of our communities.

-3.6% of the tax take is not adequate funding to unlock the potential of our communities.
 The decline in the Financial Assistance Grants funding has left local councils worse off struggling to meet increasing demand on local infrastructure and services and impacting their ability to build and maintain essential infrastructure to the higher standard required today.